dermesser/memoize/README.md

 of parsing attribute parameters.
 Currently, compiling will fail if you use a parameter such as `Capacity` without the feature `full` being enabled.

-Another parameter is TimeToLive - it's targeting to refresh outdated values.
+Another parameter is TimeToLive, specifying how long a cached value is allowed to live:
-Example:

 ```rust
 #[memoize(Capacity: 123, TimeToLive: Duration::from_secs(2))]
 ```

-chrono::Duration is also possible, but have to be converted into std::time::Duration
+`chrono::Duration` is also possible, but would have to first be converted to `std::time::Duration`

 ```rust
 #[memoize(TimeToLive: chrono::Duration::hours(3).to_std().unwrap())]
 ```

-cached value will be actual no longer than duration provided and refreshed with next request.
+The cached value will never be older than duration provided and instead recalculated on the next request.

 ## Contributions